sorrrrrin/store-infrastructure/README.md

 * Spring Boot
 * Spring Data Jpa
 * Spring Data Elastic
+* Spring Micrometer - for metrics to be sent to Prometheus and visualized in Grafana
 * Docker
 * Kubernetes (Minikube) - everything is deployed in this kubernetes cluster as docker containers, so all microservices, database and tools
 * Postgresql